Courtroom Trials: The Prosecutor Wore Pumps

 Tanya K. Pierce will reveal the challenges and benefits of her life as a female prosecutor in a West Texas man's world by weaving in some of her trials and case work, her love for and challenges faced when dealing with crime victims, and how television or the written word can profoundly impact investigations and courtroom work.

-Tanya Pierce is the Division Counsel for the Dallas Division of the Drug Enforcement Administration, a position she has held since January 2009.
-Prior to this position, Ms. Pierce served from January 2007 to January 2009 as the Chief of Staff to the DEA Administrator at DEA Headquarters in Arlington, Virginia.
+Tanya Pierce has just been appointed the First Assistant U.S. Attorney for the Northern District of Texas, working directly under the Presidentially-appointed U.S. Attorney, Erin Nealy Cox.
+Previously, she was the Division Counsel for the Dallas Division of the Drug Enforcement Administration, a position she had held since January 2009.
+And from January 2007 to January 2009, Ms. Pierce served as the Chief of Staff to the DEA Administrator at DEA Headquarters in Arlington, Virginia.
 Ms. Pierce came to DEA from the Northern District of Texas, where she was an Assistant United States Attorney for over 18 years and the District's Senior Litigation Counsel since 1999.
 As a federal prosecutor she tried a variety of cases to include drug, firearm, money laundering, tax, child pornography, civil rights, homicide, and capital murder cases.